navaehsan/gene_expression_prediction_1/README.md

 }
 ```

+# R resources

-# gene_expression_estimation_function.ipynb
+## gene_expression_estimation_function.ipynb

-This notebooks provide two functions in R that will read the AFC file and predict the gene expression.
+This notebooks provide functions in R used in the above example that will read the AFC file and predict the gene expression.

-## AFC_gene_vector function:

-Reading the AFC file "aFC_Whole_Blood.txt" and saving it in a dataframe named AFC_dt, This function will retrieve the AFC vector for a gene which will be used in the next function to predict the expression of a gene.

-## gene_expression_estimation function:
-This function predicts the gene expression using :

-h1 : genotype of variants for the first haplotype

-h2 : genotype of variants for the second haplotype

-s : vector of effect size of variants

-returns a vector :

-result[1] : log expression for haplotype 1 in log2 scale

-result[2] : gene expression for haplotype 2 in log2 scale

-result[3] : total expression in log2 scale